apache/paimon/flink-table-store-docs/README.md

 ## Configuration documentation

 The `ConfigOptionsDocGenerator` can be used to generate a reference of `ConfigOptions`.
-By default, a separate file is generated for each `*Options` class found in `org.apache.flink.table.store`, `org.apache.flink.table.store.connector` and `org.apache.flink.table.store.kafka`.
+By default, a separate file is generated for each `*Options` class found in `org.apache.flink.table.store`, `org.apache.paimon.connector` and `org.apache.paimon.connector.kafka`.
 The `@ConfigGroups` annotation can be used to generate multiple files from a single class.

 To integrate an `*Options` class from another package, add another module-package argument pair to `ConfigOptionsDocGenerator#LOCATIONS`.